KittyGiraudel/site/_posts/2013-08-12-sass-functions.md

 ## Final words

-That's all I got folk.
+That’s all I got folk.
 Do you have any cool Sass functions you sometimes use, or even made just for the sake of it?